JS-CodeGamer/Project-Blogs-UI/README.md

 ## [Project Blogs Backendy](https://github.com/JS-CodeGamer/Project-Blogs-Backendy)
   - Django with django-rest-framework for making REST API's
   - PyJWT for token verification
+  - Used Django-Cors-Headers for allowing frontend-backend interaction.

 ## [Project Userify](https://github.com/JS-CodeGamer/Project-Userify)
   - Django with django-rest-framework for making REST API's
   - Django with django-rest-framework simple-jwt for token authentication and token genreation
+  - Used Django-Cors-Headers for allowing frontend-backend interaction.

 ## [Project Blogs UI](https://github.com/JS-CodeGamer/Project-Blogs-UI)
   - ReactJS with React-Router for frontend serving